curvegrid/go-ethereum-wiki/Building-Instructions-for-Mac.md

 ## Compile from working copy of forks

 If you intend to develop ethereum go components, the scenario that you compile from a working copy of your fork is the common one.
 This section describes how you fork and build from your fork.

+### prerequisites

+as above

 ### fork and clone